ricardobg/DigitalPedalBoard/README.md

 ####data.py
 This files handles both saving and loading data using the pickle package.
 Whenever you are in Regular Mode and change any filter's parameter, the program will take a snapshot of all the filters and save it in the default.data file.
 When you start the program, it loads that default.data filters and update the default parameters of all filters.

-This file also save and load your presets.
+This file also saves and loads your presets.
 When you change any filter's parameter while on Edit Preset Mode, this change will only be saved on its .preset file, in other words: this change will not be saved in the default.data.

 What you may improve ?
 Maybe saving the presets in the cloud.
-Making possible to download, upload, rate, share presets would be pretty cool.
+Making possible to download, upload, rate and share presets would be pretty cool.

 ####lib.py
 This file handles some unrelated stuff: the `FloatSlider` class (which we didn't make, in the source code you can see the author), `DataGen` class and the `MyThread` class (yes, we completely forgot to change the name to a useful name).
 - The `FloatSlider`, as its name implies change the standard `Slider` class of the wxPython package to accept float values.
-- The `DataGen` returns a tuple with two values: the input and the output audio.
+- The `DataGen` returns a tuple with two float values: the input and the output audio.
 - The `MyThread` controls the update of the input and the output graphs.